I’m sure some of you saw a job opening regarding data entry clerks or administrative assistant that offered work at home opportunity.

 The second red flag is administrative assistant candidates for many opportunities

-They went from data entry clerk to administrative assistant candidate for many opportunities.
-When you see two different positions, it doesn’t hurt to keep in mind that maybe they use data entry clerk as a way to find administrative assistants.
+They went from a data entry clerk to an administrative assistant candidate for many opportunities.
+When you see two different positions, it doesn’t hurt to keep in mind that maybe they use a data entry clerk as a way to find administrative assistants.

 You should question this in your mind because they already took your time with a job description along with getting you interested in what the job had to offer.